-The one I use is Optimism for Mental Health and it has been fabulous because it makes it so easy to recognize my own personal early warning signs and avoid relapse (and you can download it free).
+One I like is Optimism because it makes it easy to recognize early warning signs and avoid relapse (and you can download it free).

 The wonderful thing about mood charting is that the exact contents can be customized for each person.

-PATTERN RECOGNITION: The mood chart for bipolar disorder is a visual tool that makes it much easier to identify patterns before serious problems develop.
+PATTERN RECOGNITION: The mood chart for Bipolar Disorder is a visual tool that makes it much easier to identify patterns before serious problems develop.
 It is this pattern recognition that is my favorite part of mood charting.
-This may sound simple, but because there are so many factors involved (sleep, medication, life events, exercise, PMS) I find that charting is far easier, more effective and clearer than keeping a diary or simply trying to remember everything in between visits to the doctor.
+This may sound simple, but because there are so many factors involved (e.g., sleep, medication, life events, exercise, PMS) I find that charting is far easier, more effective and clearer than keeping a diary or simply trying to remember everything in between visits to the doctor.

 OBJECTIVE EVIDENCE: I may suspect my fish oil is doing me good, or that my new medication is not as helpful as good old fashioned lithium, but I prefer collecting empirical data over a period of time to base my decisions on.

-PRE-EMPTIVE STRIKES: The chart provides an early warning system that shows when my mood is becoming unstable.
-This makes it possible to make changes before I am caught in the middle of a major mood episode.
+PRE-EMPTIVE STRIKES: My Bipolar mood chart provides an early warning system that shows when my mood is becoming unstable.
+This makes it possible to make changes (e.g., decrease my stress) before I am caught in the middle of a major mood episode.

-SELF AWARENESS: For me it is helpful to be aware of how I am feeling and of any ups and downs.
-It gives me a sense of control and makes me more sensitive to how my condition may be effecting my loved ones.
+SELF AWARENESS: For me it is helpful to be aware of how I am feeling and of any ups and downs I experience as far as my mood.
+It gives me a sense of control and makes me more sensitive to how my condition may be affecting my loved ones.

-EVIDENCE WHEN FILING FOR SOCIAL SECURITY DISABILITY: A very useful part of your medical evidence, it can show exactly how your mood swings interfere with daily living: Need Social Security Disability for Bipolar Disorder?
-How to develop a rock solid claim.
+EVIDENCE WHEN FILING FOR SOCIAL SECURITY DISABILITY: A very useful part of your medical evidence, it can show exactly how your mood swings interfere with daily living.

 All you need to do is download a free copy of the blank mood chart and then print it and make as many photocopies as you need.